MECA482-ReactionWheel/InertiaWheel/README.md

   <img width="600" alt="eulerLagrange" src="https://user-images.githubusercontent.com/90480302/146493561-10e9f0d4-612e-42b9-aa01-c809d1890a51.PNG">
 </p>

-In Eq.(1), the zero on the right hand side indicates that no external torque is being applied to the pendulum.
+In Eq.(1), the zero on the right hand side indicates that no external torque is being applied to the pendulum at this point.
 The zero on the on Eq.(1) , indicates that no external torque is applied at the point where the pendulum hangs up since no potential force is being applied to the pendulum.

 From here, the next step is to define the Lagrangian term depicted in the two equations above.
 The three equations below are general equations for: Lagrange, kinetic, and potential energies of a system.